State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Inner subphotospheric particle acceleration sites

 As mentioned in Sec.~\ref{sec:simulation}, the central engine powering the relativistic outflow exhibits intermittency on time scales $10$~ms~$\lesssim t_v \lesssim$~$100$~ms. It follows that the jet is not homogeneous, but it is made up of several shells of plasma moving with different velocities.
 These shells can collide at the internal shock radius~\citep{Rees:1994nw}:

 Internal shocks can efficiently accelerate particles only if they are collisionless, namely when they are mediated by collective plasma instabilities, rather than collisions~\citep{Levinson:2019usn}.
 Collisionless shocks can form within regions of the outflow that are optically thin (i.e.~where the Thompson optical depth is $\tau \lesssim 1$).
 Figure~\ref{fig:opticalDepth} shows that the outflow is highly optically thick for $R \lesssim 4 \times 10^{11}$~cm.
-Hence, even though the CO variability allows for the formation of internal shocks at $R_{\rm{IS}} \lesssim R_\star$, these shocks are not collisionless.
+Hence, even though the CO variability allows for the formation of internal shocks at $R_{\rm{IS}} \lesssim R_\star$, {it is unlikely that these shocks are collisionless.}

 If the jet is mildly magnetized ($\langle \sigma_j \rangle \gtrsim 10^{-1}$), however, Ref.~\citep{Beloborodov:2016jmz} showed that collisionless sub-shocks may form within radiation mediated shocks when the following condition is fulfilled: